 Provides an overview of children's literature by examining the different genres of children's literature, including picture books, myths and folklore, poetry, nonfiction, historical fiction, and fantasy, as well as the criteria for evaluation of each genre.
-The course covers early childhood literature through late teen fiction and non-fiction.
 This course is recommended for education majors as well as parents (present and future) who are interested in children's literature and issues related to children's literature.
-Credits: 4
+Recommended prerequisite: Reading and writing placement test scores that place a student in WR 121; or a grade of "C" or higher in WR 65 or WR 95.

+ENG 232C

-ENG 232C TOPICS IN AMERICAN LITERATURE: CONTEMPORARY FICTION
+TOPICS IN AMERICAN LITERATURE: CONTEMPORARY FICTION

 In-depth study of several works of contemporary (late 20th/early 21st century) American fiction.
-Recommended prerequiste: WR 121.
+Recommended prerequisite: WR 121.
+CREDITS: 4 LECTURE: 4